Exchange for BSc students

 Prior degree holders and students in the Bachelor of Computer Science program are not eligible to apply.

 If you are looking for a specific course, you need to check if it is offered by the exchange institution.
 Review their website to look for information.
 You can search for courses from the partner universities you are interested in by using by the Course Search Tool.
-There, you can search by the institution to see how courses from that institution transferred to UBC in the recent past (courses evaluated more than 5 years ago require re-evaluation and will not appear on the course search tool).
+You can search by institution to see how courses from that institution transferred to UBC in the recent past (courses evaluated more than five years ago require re-evaluation and will not appear on the course search tool).

-If you cannot find a course recently evaluated by UBC, determine to the best of your ability what this course could be equivalent to in UBC: search the UBC course list, search the curent UBC course schedule, identify the professor teaching the course and reach out for informal evaluation.
+If you cannot find a course recently evaluated by UBC, determine to the best of your ability what this course could be equivalent to in UBC. search the UBC course list, search the current UBC course schedule, identify the professor teaching the course and reach out for informal evaluation.
 You can also reach out to the departmental advisor.

-Please note: formal evaluation of courses occurs once you are already participating in exchange and have submitted your course package on TCP.
+Please note: formal evaluation of courses occurs once you are already participating in exchange and have submitted your course package through the Transfer Credit Portal.
 Science Advising is not able to pre-evaluate courses prior to the package submission.
 Unless you do research beforehand, you may be facing a risk of courses not transferring as you planned, resulting in having to delay your graduation.

 Academic coursework will receive UBC credit.
 Activity-based courses (examples include pottery, volleyball, sailing, tea ceremonies) and design courses (such as graphic or web design) will not receive UBC credit.

-Students generally prefer to take 300- and 400-level courses on exchange; however, they can take 100- and 200-level courses if they are interested in them or not meeting prerequisites for upper-level courses.
+Students generally prefer to take 300- and 400-level courses on exchange; however, you can take 100- and 200-level courses if you are interested in them or if you don't meet prerequisites for upper-level courses.
 Graduate-level courses taken on exchange will transfer to UBC as upper-level undergraduate courses.

 Transfer Credit